An exit poll is a survey of voters taken immediately as they leave the polling place in which they are asked which candidate they chose.

 This can occur for a variety of reasons, including sampling error, bias in the sampling methodology, or a failure to adequately account for changes in voter turnout or voting patterns.

-Examples of “exit polls” in a sentence
+Use of “Exit Polls” in a sentence

 - The news outlet released its final set of exit polls, showing a tight race between the two leading candidates.